nanihm/Xanado/README.md

 Joshua Lewis, and the many people who they in turn based their work on.

-A large number of [npm](https://www.npmjs.com/) modules are used, for which their authors are acknowledged and thanked.
+A large number of [npm](https://www.npmjs.com/) modules are used, directly or indirectly, for which their authors are acknowledged and thanked.

 This project is tested with [BrowserStack](https://www.browserstack.com/)